Incremental Learning of Sparse Attention Patterns in Transformers: Deferred Proofs

 \subsection{Extension to Higher-order Heads}

-Similar to \Cref{app:cooperation}, we study the offshoot of an arbitrary head \(n > 2\) after the system has learned the first \(n-1\) features.
-The features \(2, 3, \ldots, n-1\) are all learned by a single head whereas the ensemble of \(\nheads - n\) heads are still on the first feature.
-This leads to the following dynamics similar to \Cref{eq:cooperative}:
+As in \Cref{app:cooperation}, we study the offshoot of an arbitrary head \(n > 2\) after the system has learned the first \(n-1\) features.
+The features \(2, 3, \ldots, n-1\) are all learned by a single head, whereas the remaining \(\nheads - n\) heads are still aligned with the first feature.
+This leads to dynamics analogous to \Cref{eq:cooperative}:

 We assume an analog of the initialization in \Cref{eq:fast_init}: